 For dog owners, a designated shelter for the furriest family member is a must-have.
-With many dog houses leaving much to be desired stylistically, finding a suitable home for Fido that isn’t a plastic igloo can be difficult.
+But finding a suitable dog house for Fido that isn’t a plastic igloo can be difficult.

 This is where Alejandro and Sara Pijuan come to the rescue.
 The couple launched Pijuan Design Workshop (PDW) in 2012.